Arcadia-Science/2023-nematode-embryo-classifier/README.md

-# 2023-celegans-sandbox
+# EmbryoStage

-Label-free analysis and prediciton of developmental outcomes of C. elgans embryos
+Label-free analysis and prediciton of developmental stages of embryos
 ----------------------------------

 ## Installation